commonhaus/foundation/CONTRIBUTING.md

 ## Legal Review

-Some changes may need a legal review.
-Your patience is appreciated during this process.
+Some changes may need a legal review which may take some time.

 ## Thank You